Back in 1987 Adam Grosowsky strung a tight-wire between the Springboard and the mouth of Monkey Face and went across

 Now the itch has spread to check out the scenery of Smith Rock from slacklines anchored between spires all over the park and on the adjoining BLM property.
 With over 35+ lines and counting, the itch is just getting scratched.

-As of APRIL 3, 2017, there are some new temporary rules in effect as the park completes a new Master Plan this year.
+As of May 30, 2017, there are the REVISED HIGHLINE rules in effect as the park completes a new Master Plan this year.

 HERE'S A QUICK SYNOPSIS: